hiveot/hub/docs/packages.md

 # HiveOT Packages

-HiveOT Packages provides the core functionality with protocol bindings and applications.
+HiveOT Packages providing the core services along with a starter set of protocol bindings and client services.

 * cmd - commandline interface
 	* hubcli - hub commandling interface
-    * natscore - running of the nats core
-    * mqttcore - running of the mqtt core

 * core - hub core services
 	* auth - management of authentication and authorization for the messaging server
 	* certs - management of CA and server certificate
-    * config - core configuration
+	* config - hub configuration - to be deprecated in the future
 	* directory - collects and serves the TD documents of discovered Things
 	* history - collects and serves a history of Thing events
+	* idprov - provisioning service
 	* launcher - service for starting and stopping of plugins
+	* msgserver
 		* mqttmsgserver - embedded mqtt messaging server for mqtt core
 		* natsmsgserver - embedded nats messaging server for nats core
+	* state - state and configuration storage for services and clients

 * bindings - protocol bindings and other services
-    * hiveoview - web client dashboard for viewing hiveot Things
+	* hiveoview - basic web client providing a directory and dashboard viewer of hiveot Things
+	* ipnet - ip network scanner
+	* isy99x - protocol binding for legacy ISY 99/994 gateway
-    * owserver - binding for OWServer 1-wire gateway
+	* owserver - protocol binding for OWServer 1-wire gateway
-    * zwavejs - binding for zwave devices using zwavejs
+	* zwavejs - protocol binding for zwave devices using zwavejs